 However, USB C cables may also give out, but it is less likely since they are sturdier.
 Even if this form of cable is compatible with your speaker, it is still good to try another cable before continuing further.

-If your JBL Bluetooth speaker does not charge and checks that any other cables would not set it and your wall outlet is working, see if the newest update is on your speaker.
-The software can contain bugs that mess up an electronic’s ability to charge properly.
+If your JBL Bluetooth speaker does not charge and checking with other cables would not charge it and you are positive your wall outlet is working.
+See if the newest software update is on your speaker.
+The software can contain bugs that mess up the ability to charge properly.

 You can reset the speaker on the JBL by holding down the Bluetooth and volume down buttons for 5 seconds.
 This works on the JBL Go and JBL Flip.
 To reset The JBL charge, hold the play pause and volume up buttons until you see the power button glowing.